swarmee/projects/1.7.4 Migration/readme.md

 I have provided a sample docker-compose configuration in the folder named `sample-logstash-migrator` which demonstrates this idea.

 I normally create a container for each index to be migrated.
 You can see that within the repo there is a docker-compose.yml file which does nothing apart from build the docker logstash image and apply the environment variables to the image (e.g. password, username, source and target elastic urls, etc).
+You could do the same with a long docker run command.

-The environment variables are stored in a .env which is generally not stored in git however I ahve included it for completeness of understanding.
+The environment variables are stored in a .env which is generally not stored in git however I have included it for completeness of understanding.

-Underneath that there is a sub folder called my-logstash which includes
+Underneath that there is a sub folder called my-logstash which includes:
 - The dockerfile - which specifies the version of logstash to use (and any plugins to be installed).
 - The logstash configuration - which has three parts A. input - configuration to pull data from the V1.7 cluster B. filter - which performs any required transformations.
 C. output - configuration to push data into the elastic 6.X cluster.
 - The elasticsearch index template to be applied.
-This has the _mappings as well as the _settings for the index being created.
+This has the \_mappings as well as the \_settings for the index being created.

 ### Key Learnings